silphid/jen/README.md

 # Jen

-> Jen - *noun* (in Chinese philosophy) a compassionate love for humanity or for the world as a whole.
+> Jen - _noun_ (in Chinese philosophy) a compassionate love for humanity or for the world as a whole.

 Code generator and script runner.

 ## Wishlist (if time allows)

-- Disable recursive rendering by using the `.notmpl` extension
 - When prompting again, reuse existing values as defaults
 - Per-template/module scripts in `bin` dir, which are automatically included in `PATH`
   - `jen exec` and `jen export` should alter `PATH` to include `bin` dir(s)